 Let's first deal with the myths.
 Canadian diamonds are not "More Beautiful." or "Better Quality." than diamonds mined in other parts of the world because a diamond is a diamond.
 The Canadian rough comes in all shapes, clarity, colour and carat sizes.

 What sets them apart from diamonds mined in other parts of the world are the strict environmental laws imposed by the Canadian government.
 These stringent regulations on mining companies are there to protect wildlife, water and fishing habitats of the mining environment.

 So Should you buy a Canadian diamond?

 It comes down to your personal preferences and your belief system.
 It is subjective to different people to say whether it is worth paying a premium for a Canadian diamond.
 If environmental mining practices are your number one priority, then a Candian diamond will tick all your boxes.
 Each stone comes with a blue certificate alongside the GIA Certificate.
 It tells you the mine your stone came from and the original rough.

 Conflict free diamonds

-The civil war in Sierra Leone is long over with the collective effort of international communities to implement the Kimberly Process curtailing the sale of conflict diamonds since.
+The civil war in Sierra Leone is long over with the collective effort of international communities to implement the Kimberly Process curtailing the sale of conflict diamonds.

-So whatever you might read or a jewellery retailer tells you conflict-free diamonds are not exclusive to a Canadian diamond.
-Therefore, a Canadian diamond, in my opinion, should only be considered on environmental grounds. or if you find it rather cool to know exactly where your diamond came from
+So whatever you might read or tell a jewellery retailer, conflict-free diamonds are not exclusive to a Canadian diamond.
+Therefore, a Canadian diamond, in my opinion, should only be considered on environmental grounds.
+Or if you find it relatively cool to know exactly where your diamond came from

-If you have any questions or would like some free independent advice feel free to get in touch me via email Skype, phone or leave a comment below.
+If you have any questions or want some free independent advice, please get in touch with me via email, Skype, or phone or leave a comment below.
 I would love to hear your opinions about buying Canadian diamonds.